MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Return Value

-The number of bytes that the elements in the span take up.
-This is `sizeof(element_type)` multiplied by the number of elements in the span.
+The number of bytes that all of the elements in the span take up; that is, `sizeof(element_type)` multiplied by the number of elements in the span.

 ### Example